codethazine/SSIS_Analyzer/README.md

 # ssis_analyzer

 All this script does it's extracting queries and relative connections from SSIS packages (.dtsx files).
-You just need need to put your SSIS packages in the input folder and the job is done!
+You just need need to put your SSIS packages from you Data Tools solution into an input folder and the job is done!

 Hope it helps someone else as much as it has helped me